posit-dev/rsconnect-python/README_ADMIN.md

-While the `rsconnect` CLI is meant for publishers, the `rsconnect-admin` CLI is a tool meant for administrators of RStudio Connect.  `rsconnect-admin` allows administrators to search for content and initiate content rebuilds during a server migration.
+While the `rsconnect` CLI is meant for publishers, the `rsconnect-admin` CLI is a tool meant for administrators of RStudio Connect.  `rsconnect-admin` allows administrators to search for content and initiate content builds during a server migration.

 The `rsconnect-admin` CLI uses the same server "nicknames" as the `rsconnect` CLI.
 See [this section](./README.md#managing-server-information) of the main README